larsphilipp/AdvNum19_DataServer/README.md

 </p>
 <br>

-After loading the database, selecting the tickers from the `Underlyings` table and creating the dataframe that is to be written to the `News` table we loop through the ticker list, append the data to the dataframe and finally update the dataframe to the `News` table using `.tosql`.
+After loading the `DBConn` class, and getting the current time, today's date and yesterday's date, we loop through the ` db.tickerObject` which contains all the tickers from the `Underlyings` table and insert the dataframe output from the `get_news_of_company()` function directly into the `News` database table.

 <details><summary>Click to see the code</summary>
 <p>